Thaldren-Updates/TA-Hex-Edits/README.md

 The executable from ESC 10.1 has been expanded to a total of 3 MB, from 1,151 KB. \
 This is done to allow many more hex edits to be possible without needing to modify existing DLLs.

-The Expansion is needed to be able to fit in fixes and features such as Ctrl+Z fix, Wreck Blockade, \
+The Expansion is needed to be able to fit in fixes and features such as Ctrl+Z fix, Specified units \
-potentually ally cloaking features, etc.
+not getting blocked by wrecks, potentially ally cloaking features, etc.

 All of the modifications in the EXE expansion involve PE header modification and adding empty space.